elisaj1317/GameExchange/README.md

 ## Overview
 ### Description
-Go out into your community and exchange snacks with Snack Exchange.
-If you have way too many of one snack, find a snack you crave and switch with a local.
-Never fear buying snacks in bulk again.
+Go out into your community and trade games with Game Exchange.
+If you finished a game or have no more use for it, find a new game that interests you and switch with a local.
+Game Exchange allows you to easily find people near you that are willing to trade.

 ### App Evaluation
 - **Category:** Shopping
-- **Mobile:** Snack Exchange will allow you to use your location to arrange and reach the trade spot for the snacks.
-You may also use your phone's camera to take a picture of the snack you wish to exchange easily.
+- **Mobile:** Game Exchange will allow you to use your location to arrange and reach the trade spot for the games.
+You may also use your phone's camera to take a picture of the game you wish to exchange easily.
-- **Story:** Allows users to satisfy their snack cravings while using snacks they do not like or do not enjoy as much.
+- **Story:** Allows users to satisfy their game cravings using games they no longer enjoy.
-- **Market:** Anyone that enjoys snacking could enjoy this app.
-Ability to search for snacks by categories allows users to find new snacks they may enjoy.
+- **Market:** Anyone that enjoys gaming could enjoy this app.
+Ability to search for games by categories allows users to find new games they may enjoy.
-- **Habit:** Users can search and post snacks at any point in the day.
-Searching by category encourages people to use this app to find new snacks
+- **Habit:** Users can search and post games at any point in the day.
+Searching by category encourages people to use this app to find new games to play.
 - **Scope:** While this app will be very technically challenging, it has room to grow.
-It will start by including the ability to post snacks and view recently posted snacks.
-Then, it will progress to include the searching for snacks.
+It will start by including the ability to post games and view recently posted trade requests.
+Then, it will progress to include the searching.

 ## Product Spec